 05 of 12

-Clothes recycling is really clothes consignment, and I found it very difficult to find one website that catalogs all consignment shops.
-The best way to find one is to ask around with friends or family, or inquire at your favorite department store.
+Clothes recycling is clothes consignment, and we find it very difficult to find one website that catalogs all consignment shops.
+The best way to find one is to ask around with friends or family.
+Otherwise, you might inquire at your favorite department store.

 Places to Recycle Clothes: